nguyengiabach1201/Terraria/README.md

-# My my own remake of Terraria
+# My own remake of Terraria